Complaint / Commend Process

 How Do I File a Complaint / Compliment Regarding Police Conduct

 To file a complaint in person, by mail, or by phone, contact the Dodge City Police Department at 110 W. Spruce Dodge City, Ks.
-67801 or call (620)-225-8126 and ask to speak with the Patrol Lieutenant.
-If the Patrol Lieutenant is unavailable ask for the on-duty Patrol Shift Supervisor.
+67801 or call (620)-225-8126 and ask to speak with the on duty watch commander.

 - Please follow the same process listed above if you wish to compliment or commend an officer for there actions on a specific call.